kubernetes/enhancements/keps/sig-node/20190226-pod-overhead.md

 ## Implementation History

-Major milestones in the life cycle of a KEP should be tracked in `Implementation History`.
-Major milestones might include

-- the `Summary` and `Motivation` sections being merged signaling SIG acceptance
-- the `Proposal` section being merged signaling agreement on a proposed design
-- the date implementation started
-- the first Kubernetes release where an initial version of the KEP was available
-- the version of Kubernetes where the KEP graduated to general availability
-- when the KEP was retired or superseded
+- 2019-04-04: Initial KEP published.

-## Drawbacks [optional]
+## Drawbacks

-This KEP introduceds further complexity, and adds a field the PodSpec which users aren't expected to modify.
+This KEP introduces further complexity, and adds a field the PodSpec which users aren't expected to modify.

-## Alternatives [optional]
+## Alternatives

 In order to achieve proper handling of sandbox runtimes, the scheduler/resourceQuota handling needs to take into account the overheads associated with running a particular runtimeClass.